Pork Chops with Kale

 Fine Art of Italian Cooking

 Wash and cut 1 bunch of kale into 2-inch pieces.
-Boil for 15 minutes in salted water.
+Boil for 3 minutes in salted water, reserving a little of the water.
 Meanwhile, heat a few glugs of olive oil in a deep skillet.
 Add 1 garlic clove and cook over low heat, just enough to flavor oil without burning, about 2 minutes.
-Turn heat to medium and add 4-6 pork chops (butterflied, or pounded thin) that have been salted, peppered, and sprinkled with a little fennel seed (optional) and brown for 2 minutes on each side.
-Using a metal measuring cup, scoop out 1 cup of hot water from the kale pot and pour into a heatproof bowl.
-Whisk 1 tablespoon tomato paste in the hot water then add tomatoey liquid to the pork chops.
-Cover skillet and simmer until pork is cooked through, about 15 minutes.
+Turn heat to medium and add 4-6 pork chops (butterflied, or pounded super thin) that have been salted, peppered, and sprinkled with a little fennel seed (optional) and brown for 2 minutes on each side.
+Pour reserved hot water into a heatproof bowl, whisk in 1 tablespoon tomato paste, then add tomatoey liquid to the pork chops.
+Cover skillet and simmer until pork is cooked through, about 5 to 8 minutes.
 In final 5 minutes, add kale to skillet and let it drink in the liquid.
 Serve with brown rice if you need it.
 (The Trader Joe’s fully cooked kind to make life easier.)

 Oh, how I love the one-pot meal!